FDio/csit/docs/cpta/methodology/trend_analysis.rst

 e.g. "last - 1week".

-Trend compliance metrics are targeted to provide an indication of trend changes over a short-term (i.e. weekly) and a long-term (i.e. quarterly), comparing the last group average Trend[last], to the one from week ago, Trend[last - 1week] and to the maximum of trend values over last quarter except last week, max(Trend[last - 3mths]..Trend[last - 1week]),
+Trend compliance metrics are targeted to provide an indication of trend changes an hint at their reliability (see Common Patterns below).

+over a short-term (i.e. weekly) and a long-term (i.e. quarterly), comparing the last group average Trend[last], to the one from week ago, Trend[last - 1week] and to the maximum of trend values over last quarter except last week, max(Trend[last - 3mths]..Trend[last - 1week]),